companje/companje.nl/pages/php.md

 title: PHP
 ---

 # Query MS Access database with PHP using PDO+ODBC
+On windows 11 with IIS 8 I first needed to install AccessDatabaseEngine_x64.exe from Microsoft to get rid of the following Error: "Data source name not found and no default driver specified"

 ```php
 $mdbFile='C:\db6.mdb';
 $pdo = new PDO("odbc:Driver={Microsoft Access Driver (*.mdb, *.accdb)};DBQ=".$mdbFile);